-S++ Concept and Application
+The concept of S++ and its Application

+Abstract

+By redefining the concept of service, S++ proposes a method for modeling business that is not object-oriented.
+This method improves the traditional fuzzy service granularity division method, clarifies that the service has the smallest granularity, quantum services, and discusses the superposition and entanglement of quantum services.
+Through the deduction of the concept, some useful inferences are further deduced and proved, including:Separation of business and technology: services can be divided into independent business and technology.Out-of-order execution/ parallel operation: follow the service combination realized by the S++ method, and the efficiency of microservices can be solved through parallel operation.
+Invariance of service time and space: solve the problems caused by microservices.Zero-coupling between services: solve the problem of increased maintenance costs caused by the reduced microservice granularity.Service polymorphism: solve the maintainability problem brought about by service portfolio by eliminating business branches.
+Finally, we describe the service classification, service security, and data storage method.

 The computer software is viewed as a mapping of the real world.
 The object-oriented manner simulates the world by mapping entities into classes and objects and completes the business modeling through the interaction between the objects [1].
 S++ manages the problem from another view.
 It maps the behavior of the business activities to simulate the reality and carries out the business scenario modeling through different participants involved in the business activities.
 These are two completely disparate modeling methods.
 The former first finishes the static model, and then allows the interaction between models; the latter one first builds the model of the active scene and then assigns the actors (participants) to complete the business scene.
 S++ is a series of inferences based on the observed facts(physics is called measurement results or empirical experience).
 A few concepts must be clarified:

 The concept of action comes from the idea of an object-oriented manner.
 All object entities can be encapsulated with their own actions to form a complete object.
 The granularity of the object’s actions can be divided randomly, and there might be no clear business goals and results.